SummittDweller/my-eleventy-blog/posts/Moving-to-Azure-DevOps.md

 In addtion to the implementation shown above, I'd like to also engage [StatiCrypt](), as previously mentioned, and I found a "guide" without much guidance or documentation :frowning:  Fortunately, this "guide" at [Jack-alope/staticrypt-github-actions](https://github.com/Jack-alope/staticrypt-github-actions) does include a key example [`encrypt.yml` file](https://github.com/Jack-alope/staticrypt-github-actions/blob/main/.github/workflows/encrypt.yml).

-Let's take these two bits of wisdom for a spin, eh?
+## An Eleventy Spin

+I'm also interested in doing all of the above with [Eleventy](https://www.11ty.dev/), so I found [Setup Netlify CMS with Eleventy](https://www.seanmcp.com/articles/setup-netlify-cms-with-eleventy/) for guidance.

+# Coordination

+All of the pertinent aforementioned resources should be available in a single [OneTab](https://addons.mozilla.org/en-US/firefox/addon/onetab/) that I've saved as a webpage at: https://www.one-tab.com/page/1cYmhYFrSZ2OMY9A0hBMYg.

 ---

-Now you know.
-That's all, FOR NOW, folks!
+Let's take these three bits of wisdom for a spin, eh?